Informatiqal/docs/docs/test-o-matiq/index.md

           clearAllBeforeEach: true,
         },
         // define selections that will be made prior each test execution
+        // (optional) define in which state the selections will be made
         selections: [
           {
             field: "Product Group Desc",
             values: ["Produce"],
+            state: "Some alternate state"
           },
         ],
         tests: [